arunKVhere/azure_devops/Challenges/Tests/UI_Tests.md

 Both the tests should be passed.

-Create a new repository in the Azure DevOps project and push the new folder StoreCoreTests content into it.
+Create a new repository in the Azure DevOps project and push the new folder webUITest content into it.

 To add gitignore file: